oracle/create-database-app/README.md

 DB_PASSWORD=<my-password>
 ...
 ```
-Note: For the `ords-concert-app` is expected that you will configurate your own `.env` file folowing the `ords-concert-app` [Getting Started Guide](/templates/ords-concert-app/README.md#getting-started).
+Note: For the `ords-remix-jwt-sample` is expected that you will configurate your own `.env` file folowing the `ords-remix-jwt-sample` [Getting Started Guide](/templates/ords-remix-jwt-sample/README.md#getting-started).

 ## Examples